PietroBernardelle/Final_project_API_2020/README.md

+# Final project for:
-# Final project for the Algorithm and Principles of Computer Science Course.
+# Algorithm and Principles of Computer Science Course.

 ## Requirements